molily/molily.de/_posts/2017-11-25-robust-javascript.md

 - Some languages have a different, incompatible syntax that resembles JavaScript.
 - Some languages have a different, incompatible syntax that does not resemble JavaScript.

-Let’s have a look at a small selection of languages that compile to JavaScript.
+Let us have a look at a small selection of languages that compile to JavaScript.

 #### CoffeeScript